roboscienceorg/book/source/2_Preliminaries/1_RoboticsFrameworks.rst

 are left to novices attempting to justify the language they most recently learned.
 Programming languages are tools like pliers, screwdrivers and hammers.
 It depends on what you want to do, what resources you have available and your personal skill set.
+Currently C, C++ and Python are some of the most popular languages in robotics.

-Some languages are more popular however, like C and C++.
-The C family is used heavily since it has a small footprint  and is very efficient.
+The C family is used heavily
+since it has a small footprint  and is very efficient.
 C is the major language for embedded systems (C fits on microcontrollers).
 Nearly all systems have a C compiler and maybe only a C compiler.